ros2/ros2_documentation/source/Tutorials/Beginner-Client-Libraries/Writing-A-Simple-Cpp-Publisher-And-Subscriber.rst

 The ``main`` function is exactly the same, except now it spins the ``MinimalSubscriber`` node.
 For the publisher node, spinning meant starting the timer, but for the subscriber it simply means preparing to receive messages whenever they come.

-Since this node has the same dependencies as the publisher node, there’s nothing new to add to ``package.xml``.
+Since this node has the same dependencies as the publisher node, there's nothing new to add to ``package.xml``.

 3.2 CMakeLists.txt
 ~~~~~~~~~~~~~~~~~~

-Reopen ``CMakeLists.txt`` and add the executable and target for the subscriber node below the publisher’s entries.
+Reopen ``CMakeLists.txt`` and add the executable and target for the subscriber node below the publisher's entries.

 .. code-block:: cmake